Timeline: News Corp and the phone-hacking scandal

 November 8 - The News of the World paid former police officer Derek Webb to spy on Prince William, the parents of "Harry Potter" actor Daniel Radcliffe and a host of other high-profile people, the BBC says.

-November 10 - James Murdoch, in a second appearance before the parliamentary committee, denies he misled parliament about the extent of his knowledge of hacking at News of the World.
+November 10 - James Murdoch denies he misled parliament about the extent of his knowledge of hacking at News of the World.
 Murdoch blames other senior executives for not telling him more about potential evidence of widespread hacking.

 -- Murdoch reiterates that Myler and Crone had not shown him the transcripts, contained in an email dubbed the "For Neville" email, and says Crone misled parliament.